People can wake up with a headache for various reasons, including dehydration, migraine, sleep apnea, and bruxism.

 - unexplained flattened, chipped, or fractured teeth

-- tenderness or pain in the jaw or face
+- tenderness or pain in their jaw or face

 - fatigued jaw muscles

-- difficulty opening and closing the jaw completely
+- difficulty opening and closing their jaw completely

 - unexplained ear pain